voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 ▸ **kick**(`participant`): `Promise`<`void`\>

 Kicks a participant out of the current conference.
 This actions requires you to be conference owner or to have the adequate permissions to kick a participant.
+This method is not available for [mixed](doc:rn-client-sdk-enums-listentype#mixed) listeners.

 #### Parameters